JohnsonDuong/etch-a-sketch/README.md

 </p>

 ## About The Project
-PixArt is a online drawing web application for anyone to doodle around and draw pixel art.
-The app allows users to change the pen colour, background colour, erase, and change the canvas grid.
+PixArt is an online drawing web application for anyone to doodle around and draw pixel art.
+The app allows users to change the pen colour, background colour, erase, and change the canvas grid size.
 Created without using any libraries!

 ## Tech Stack
   <a href="" target="_blank"><img alt="JavaScript" src="https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E"></a>